 CPR does not purport to be either a historical description of the prepayment experience of mortgage loans or a prediction of the anticipated rate of prepayment of any mortgage loans, including the Reference Obligations.
-The percentages of CPR in the tables below do not purport to be historical correlations of relative prepayment experience of the Reference Obligations or predictions of the anticipated relative rate of prepayment of the Reference Obligations that prepay may increase or decrease the percentages of initial Class Principal Balances (and weighted average lives) shown in the Declining Balances Tables below and may affect the weighted average lives shown in the Weighted Average Life Tables below.
+The percentages of CPR in the tables below do not purport to be historical correlations of relative prepayment experience of the Reference Obligations or predictions of the anticipated relative rate of prepayment of the Reference Obligations.
+Variations in the prepayment experience and the principal balance of the Reference Obligations that prepay may increase or decrease the percentages of initial Class Principal Balances (and weighted average lives) shown in the Declining Balances Tables below and may affect the weighted average lives shown in the Weighted Average Life Tables below.
 Such variations may occur even if the average prepayment experience of all such Reference Obligations equals any of the specified percentages of CPR.

 It is highly unlikely that the Reference Obligations will have the precise characteristics referred to in this Offering Memorandum or that they will prepay or experience Credit Events or Modification Events at any of the rates specified or times assumed or that Credit Events or Modification Events will be incurred according to one particular pattern.
 The Weighted Average Life Tables, Credit Event Sensitivity Table, Cumulative Note Writedown Amount Tables and Yield Tables below assume a constant rate of Reference Obligations becoming Credit Event Reference Obligations.
 This constant default rate ("CDR") does not purport to be either a historical description of the default experience of the Reference Obligations or a prediction of the anticipated rate of defaults on the Reference Obligations.
-The rate and extent of actual defaults experienced on the Reference Obligations become Credit Event Reference Obligations at an annual rate of 3.0% which remains in effect through the remaining lives of such Reference Obligations.
+The rate and extent of actual defaults experienced on the Reference Obligations become and may differ significantly.
+A rate of 3.0% CDR assumes Reference Obligations become Credit Event Reference Obligations.
+Further, it is unlikely the Reference Obligations will become Credit Event Reference Obligations.
 Further, it is unlikely the Reference Obligations will become Credit Event Reference Obligations.